joestowers/flutter-animation/README_ANIMATION_NOTES.md

 +   So inside builder, only make one small change

-+   For child: the one instance of Cat() will be used again and agains
++   For child: the one instance of Cat() will be used again and again

 ````dart
     Widget buildAnimation() {